Foreign Affairs: Book reviews

 Since its inception, Foreign Affairs has included a long book review section, typically reviewing 50 or more books per issue.
 The magazine's first editor, Archibald Cary Coolidge, asked his Harvard colleague, William L. Langer, a historian and World War I veteran, to run the section.
-Langer initially had full control over the magazine's book reviews and did all the reviews by himself.
+Langer initially had full control over the magazine's book reviews and wrote all the reviews himself.
 A month before the reviews were due, the Foreign Affairs office in New York would ship approximately one hundred books to Langer for review and within two weeks he would return his completed reviews for the next issue.

 Beginning with the first issue in 1922, Harry Elmer Barnes authored a reoccurring section titled “Some Recent Books on International Relations”.
 By 1924, the Foreign Affairs website lists Barnes as Bibliographical Editor.

 In the late 1930s, the review section was broken down into several categories.
-Currently, the Foreign Affairs reviews are broken down into long review essays, which are placed at the front of the books section, and the "Recent Books" section, where shorter reviewers are featured.
+Currently, the Foreign Affairs reviews are broken down into long review essays, which are placed at the front of the books section, and the "Recent Books" section, where shorter reviews are featured.
 The "Recent Books" section is further broken down into the following subject categories.